-Practical application of core technical principles, core designing and making principles and additional specialist knowledge Substantial design and make project • 100 marks • 50% of A-level Evidence: Written or digital design portfolio and photographic evidence of final prototype.
+Practical application of core technical principles, core designing and making principles and additional specialist knowledge.

+Substantial design and make project • 100 marks • 50% of A-level Evidence: Design portfolio and photographic evidence of a final prototype.
+Students will also sit two exam papers.